Medical deserts in the United States: In rural areas

 In 2019, the federal government identified nearly 80 percent of rural America as “medically underserved,” lacking in skilled nursing facilities, as well as rehabilitation, psychiatric and intensive care units.
-In rural areas, there are approximately 68 primary care doctors per 100,000 people, whereas there are 84 doctors per 100,000 in urban centers.
-According to the National Rural Health Association, 9% of rural counties had no doctors in 2017.
+Access to rural healthcare is limited, as there are approximately 5.1 primary care doctors per 10,000 people, whereas there are 8.0 doctors per 10,000 in urban centers.
+About 8% of rural counties had no doctors in 2019.
 Rural communities face lower life expectancy and increased rates of diabetes, chronic disease, and obesity.
-Fewer than half of rural women live within a thirty-minute drive of the nearest hospital able to provide obstetric services, and 12% do not live within a sixty-minute drive of the nearest such hospital, resulting in babies sometimes being born on the side of the road and increased maternal and infant mortality rates.
+Fewer than half of rural women live within a thirty-minute drive of the nearest hospital able to provide obstetric services, and 12% do not live within a sixty-minute drive of the nearest such hospital, resulting in increased maternal and infant mortality rates.

 Rural residents may live on farms, ranches and Indian reservations far from a hospital, forcing residents to take several hours or an entire day off work to drive to a doctor's appointment or follow up care, making rural residents less likely to seek treatment.
 The Centers for Disease Control and Prevention (CDC) reports that during 1999–2014 rural counties experienced increased mortality rates from the five leading causes of death (1-heart disease, 2-cancer, 3-unintentional injury, 4-chronic lower respiratory disease (CLRD), 5-stroke) compared with metropolitan counties.
-For unintentional injuries (high speed car accidents; opioid and drug abuse and traumatic brain injuries) mortality rates were approximately 50% higher in rural areas than urban areas", with inadequate access to adequately staffed healthcare facilities listed as one among several factors leading to this disparity.
+Unintentional injuries (high speed car accidents; opioid and drug abuse and traumatic brain injuries) mortality rates, were "approximately 50% higher in rural areas than urban areas", with lack of access to adequately staffed healthcare facilities listed as one among several factors leading to this disparity.